Why IRC is Still Good in $CURRENT_YEAR

 Did you know, IRC played a critical role in getting networks back up during the recent CenturyLink outage?

 Even though encryption is not mandated by IRC or enabled by default in many cases, you can still enforce encrypted client-server or server-server connections on your IRC server.
 This means that all messages in transit between clients and your server would be encrypted (usually with TLS) and the only weakness would be logs on the servers themselves or logs on client machines.
 If you and your friends like the plain text medium, it’s entirely possible to set up an IRC server which mandates encryption and doesn’t store logs long-term.
-If you’re in a group of people you can trust to be competent then it’s entirely possible to make IRC work this way and have a reasonable guarantee of privacy and security.
+If you’re in a group of people you can trust to be competent then it’s entirely possible to make IRC work this way and have a reasonable guarantee of privacy.

-The reason why this isn’t really such a big issue when it comes to IRC though is that IRC doesn’t really have accounts in the same way other platforms do.
-It typically takes the form of registering a nickname with a network’s NickServ bot to reserve it, but that’s often only mandatory for speaking on the larger networks as a spam countermeasure.
+The reason why this isn’t really such a big issue when it comes to IRC though is that IRC doesn’t have accounts in the same way other platforms do.
+Accounts typically take the form of registering a nickname with a network’s NickServ bot to reserve it, but that’s often only mandatory for speaking on the larger networks as a spam countermeasure.
 Account registration is also so easy that you can join however many IRC networks you want with little hassle; connect, set your nick (often done automatically by your client), and a quick message to NickServ will get you up and running on just about every network.